golang/proposal/design/18802-percpu-sharded.md

-# Proposal: percpu.Sharder, an API for reducing cache contention
+# Proposal: percpu.Sharded, an API for reducing cache contention

 Discussion at https://golang.org/issue/18802